 To create the call flow toward the enterprise, from the Device Specific menu, select End Point Flows, then select the Server Flows tab.
 Click Add (not shown).
 The screen below shows the flow named Session Manager Flow created in the sample configuration.
 The flow uses the interfaces, policies, and profiles defined in previous sections.
-Note that the Routing Profile selection is the profile created for the Service Provider in Section 7.9.2, which is the reverse route of the flow.
+Note the Routing Profile selection, which is the reverse route of the flow.
 Click Finish.